 When webinars rose to popularity, it was commonplace for them to be conducted live so that the host presenting them could interact with the audience, but as business needs changed, it wasn’t always best to take this approach.

-Once complete, a link to the video can be sent out, it can be added to your social media platforms, or integrated onto your website so that it’s easily accessible.
+Once complete, a link to the pre recorded videos can be sent out, it can be added to your social media platforms, or integrated onto your website so that it’s easily accessible.

 Live chats, polls, and other functions mean that people aren’t simply watching the video but interacting with the presentation as well.